What's new in my workshop?

 I have always loved the world of musical instruments of the middle ages.
 Thus I made bowed instruments from the 12th to the 15th century in many shapes and sounds over the years.

-Five large vielles were the output of this project within the last years.
+A number of large vielles were the output of this project within the last years.

 At the moment (and for some more time!)
 I am involved in the reconstruction of strings of the late 15th and entire 16th century.
 These years saw the development of the violin family from the beginnings in c.
 1510 to the classical shapes of Cremona.
 Other styles than the Amati patterns were done at the same time in other places and they deserve our love and devotion in no less quality.